Good Grief: A Way through the Holidays after a Loved One Dies

 My favorite cartoon to watch is, and will always be, A Charlie Brown Christmas.
 There is something so poignant and sad, yet celebratory, about the story.
 On one hand, Charlie Brown works so hard to make Christmas special, and all he ends up with is a small, insignificant tree.
 On the other hand, the cartoon probably has the most memorable presentation of the Birth of Jesus, delivered by Linus in the school play.

 This is the eighth Christmas after the death of my father.
-As a retired military chaplain, I understand that the/p>... [continue]
+As a retired military chaplain, I understand that the holidays are difficult without a loved one next to you.
+This is even truer if the loved one will never be there... [continue]

 Thanks for letting the CLC share about its work